-This 16-bits register specifies the time in milliseconds to watchdog reset.
-If module does not receive any valid message within that time, all Digital and Analog Outputs will be set to the default state.
+This 16-bit register specifies the time in milliseconds to watchdog reset.
+If module does not receive any valid message within that time, all digital and analog outputs will be set to the default state.

 This feature is useful if there is an interruption in data transmission and for security reasons.
-Output states must be set to the appropriate state in order to reassure the safety of persons or property.
+Output states must be set to the appropriate state in order to assure the safety of persons or property.

-The default value is 0 milliseconds which means the watchdog function is disabled.
+The default value is 0 milliseconds, which means the watchdog function is disabled.